vmvaughn/100-days-of-code/r1-log.md

 ##R1D18: Added starting html.
 Passed 13 of 16 tests that were my objective for today.

 ##R1D19: Added copy for the FCC Product Landing page.

+##R1D20: Found, added to html, and adusted size of logo and icons for FCC Product Landing page.